 The point is that in the moment that it’s happening to you you can feel as though it’s an absolute nonsense, but realistically, it’s simply not that uncommon.
 It would be far more uncommon to see the zero come up a number of times in succession, given that the chance of that happening comes five times in a row in at about 1 in 69,343,957.
 You’d actually have more chance of winning the National Lottery.

 Online Roulette Is Not Rigged, But..

 As you may well have gathered, the likelihood of online roulette, or indeed any other online game, being rigged is extremely low.
-If you choose to use unlicensed or unregulated sites for your online gambling then the odds of it being rigged in some way will go up, but it’s still probably more trouble than it’s worth considering there’s a guaranteed profit involved anywhere.
+If you choose to use unlicensed or unregulated sites for your online gambling then the odds of it being rigged in some way will go up, but it’s still probably more trouble than it’s worth considering there’s a secured net win involved anywhere.
 Regardless, you’re best off sticking to licensed sites.